 Still in its infancy, the study of nutrition for pet birds saw its beginnings within the last 10 years.
 Few studies have been completed, so we have had to combine data gathered from poultry scientists, ornithologists, successful aviculturists and veterinarians to help us improve our birds’ diets.
 We do know that all companion birds need protein, carbohydrates, fat, vitamins and minerals for good health, but the exact combination of particular food items still can only be estimated.

-Placing a variety of seeds and other foods in a dish and expecting your feathered companion to pick out a balanced diet doesn’t work.
+Placing a variety of seeds and other bird foods in a dish and expecting your feathered companion to pick out a balanced diet doesn’t work.
 Birds do not have the ability to choose a proper diet, so it’s up to the owner to provide balanced nutrition.
 Bird pellets are the most well-balanced, complete food available today.
 Your local pet supply store most likely carries several brands of these pellets, which are similar in appearance and design to dry dog and cat food.

 Vegetables and fruits are great additions to your bird’s balanced diet, but do not comprise a complete diet in themselves.
 Choose vegetables such as corn, broccoli, carrots, yams and peas rather than iceberg lettuce or celery, which are lacking in nutrients and simply are a source of water and fiber.